Coronavirus information and advice

 How is the project funded?

 ‘Money Sorted in D2N2’ is a three year project funded as part of the Building Better Opportunities programme in D2N2.
-This project is jointly funded by the Big Lottery Fund and the European Social Fund.
+This project is funded by the European Social Fund and The National Lottery Community Fund.

 How do I make a referral?

-If you are working with someone who may be interested in this project, please contact Kalesh Balu (details opposite).
+If you are working with someone who may be interested in this project, please contact Leanne Scaysbrook on 01332 643396 or email

 Where can I find out more general information?